-I answer by slowly and deliberately signing.
-“T-h-i-r-t-y,” I mouth at the same time.
+I answer by slowly and deliberately signing and mouthing ,“t-h-i-r-t-y,” at the same time.

 “No shit, Sherlock,” I return just as Mom passes my door.

-“No swearing!” she admonishes me before her look turns to one of concern.
-“How are you feeling, sweetheart?”
+“Language!” she admonishes before her look turns to one of concern.
+“How are you, sweetheart?”

 Yep, Dad’s definitely filled her in.
 “I’m fine, Mom.
 What’s for breakfast?”
 I change the subject.

-“Your favorite,” Mom says, and I smile.
+“Your favorite,” Mom says, and I grin.
 Pancakes, maple syrup, and crispy bacon.
-I’m already salivating because I haven’t eaten since the hamburger and fries Dad and I had at the airport before boarding last night.
+I’m already salivating because I haven’t eaten since the hamburger and fries Dad and I had at the airport before boarding the plane last night.

-“Thanks, Mom,” I call out after her.
+“Thanks, Mom,” I call after her.
 I know she’s making that especially for me.

 “I don’t want the money,” I tell her.